carbon-design-system/carbon/packages/stylelint-plugin-carbon-tokens/README.md

 It includes, but may not be limited to, linting for @carbon/themes,
 @carbon/colors, @carbon/layout, @carbon/type and @carbon/motion.

-Not incluced, as they're not used through SCSS, are Carbon Icons, Grid and any other DOM related checks..
+Not included, as they're not used through SCSS, are Carbon Icons, Grid and any other DOM related checks..

 ### Please be helpful

-Before we start this project is a work in progress which deliberately outputs warnings when it comes accross a syntax that has not yet been catered for.
+Before we start, this project is a work in progress which deliberately outputs warnings when it comes across syntax that has not yet been catered for.
 If you see one of these warnings please raise an issue so that it can be addressed.

 ### Stylelint